ripcdoc/virtualmin-domains-expiry-monitor/README.md

 # Interval in seconds between runs in continuous mode
 CHECK_INTERVAL=86400              # Default interval: 24 hours
 ```
+> **Note:** The `domains.txt` file does not need to exist before the first run of the script; it will be created automatically based on the retrieved domains.

 ### Additional Information on Configuration Variables